FanatiQS/VerbalEyes-Scroll-Controller/README.md

 ## Errors
 If an error occurs after delimiter has been received, all further data is ignored until a LF is reached.
 This is by design.

-| Error 				| Description
+| Error message			| Description
 | --------------------- | -
 | [ ] Aborted 			| Key input was not completed before being canceled
 | [ ] No matching key 	| The received key did not match a config item
-| Invalid input 		| Numerical input received non-numerical character
+| Invalid input (%c) 	| Numerical input received non-numerical character
 | Value was too high and clamped down to maximum value xxxxx | Integer received a value higher than the maximum value for a 16 bit integer
 | Value was too low and clamped up to minimum value of -xxxxx | Signed integer received a value lower than the minimum value for a 16 bit integer
 | Maximum input length reached | The text input has exceeded the maximum length for the specified config item

+## Tips
+* When calibrating the analog input with callow and calhigh, make sure to set sensitivity to 0 before to see fine details in the analog values

 ## Examples
 * To configure the Wi-Fi SSID to `myWifi`, it would look like this `ssid=myWifi\n\n`
+* To configure the port to 80, it would look like this `port=80\n\n`
 * To configure minimum speed to -10, it would look like this `speedmin=-10\n\n`
-* To configure sensitivity to 5, it would look like this `sensitivity=5\n\n`
-* To configure both sensitivity to 5 and minimum speed to -10 on one go, it would look like this `sensitivity=5\nspeedmin=-10\n\n`
+* To configure both the port to 80 and minimum speed to -10 in one go, it would look like this `port=80\nspeedmin=-10\n\n`

 ## Serial communication
 For the pre-built example, configuration is done over the serial connection to the micro controller, most likely connected to a computer over USB.
 Communicating with the device over serial can be done with the command line.

 ### Notes
 * The echo command might not like the `-e` argument depending on OS.
-(When character escape is done for config parser, `-e` won't be needed anymore)
+If that is the case, try changing to printf without `-e` argument or something.

 ### Read:
 Reading logs from the device